 Students in this course will work on their senior thesis.
 The course is designed to be a supportive and collaborative effort.
-Students will share their research, present, new, or alternative conceptualizations and help one another through the process of conducting a research project from conceptualization to completion.
+Students will share their research, present new or alternative conceptualizations and help one another through the process of conducting a research project from conceptualization to completion.
 Prerequisite: Senior standing.
+Offered every fall for day students.